AACR Travel Grant

 5. Applicants can only submit one entry.
 Any further entries will not be eligible.
 Applicants must complete the application form in full.

-6. The applicant must be available to attend the AACR meeting in San Diego, CA. The travel grant applies only to the AACR 2024 meeting.
+6. The applicant must be available to attend the 2025 AACR meeting in Chicago, IL.
+The travel grant applies only to the AACR 2025 meeting.
 The reimbursement cannot be used for any other meeting.

-11. The winners will be decided by the Proteintech scientific writing team and an assisting group of scientific peers.
-The winning entries will be the abstract deemed most interesting by the panel.
+10. The winners will be decided by the Proteintech scientific writing team and an assisting group of scientific peers.
+The winning entries will be the abstract deemed most interesting, innovative, and impactful by the panel.